heremaps/xyz-documentation/docs/api/devguide/spatialsearch.md

 You can realize that kind of spatial search by providing a Point or LineSting Geometry and a radius, indicated in meters, which gets applied to thicken the input Geometry.

 Another common usecase is: find all Features which are belonging to a country.
-Thereto you only need to provide the Polygon Geometry of the country.
+For this, you only need to provide the Polygon Geometry of the country.

 All [GeoJSON](../concepts/geojsonbasics.md) Geometry
 types are allowed as input [Point, MultiPoint, LineString, MultiLineString, Polygon, MultiPolygon].